How old does your child have to be to...

 It's also worth remembering that because these sites are designed for over-13s, they won't necessarily have procedures in place to make them suitable places for younger children.
 These sites include:

-Google To have a Google account and access all their main services including YouTube and Gmail you need to be over 13.
-That does not mean that an under-13 shouldn't watch videos on YouTube or use Google search, it just means they can’t create an account and upload content.
+Google To have a Google+ account and access all their main services including YouTube and Gmail you need to be over 13.
+However if your child is under-13 they can still use these services, but they won't be able to create an account or upload content.

 Facebook You need to be 13 to have a Facebook account.
 It is a violation of their terms and conditions to create an account for someone under 13.